mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="setConfiguration"></a>
 ## setConfiguration()
 #### Description
-The method writes the new content of the configuration register stored in the instance object (configuration cache) to the sensor.
-This content should has been prepared by methods of type `configXXX` right before.
+The method writes the new content of the configuration register stored in the instance object (configuration cache) to the chip.
+This content should has been prepared by methods of names `configXXX` right before.

 #### Syntax
     uint8_t setConfiguration();